xorgxx/NeoxTableBundle/README.md

 ## Configuration

 No configuration except that you have install stimulus/turbo-ux and setup correctly !!
+Base css on Bootstrap 5 so if you have install on your project all css and js from Bs5 going to be applique.

 How to use in console ?
 ``` symfony console neox:table:crud ```